sunnyStefi/Certificate-Generator-v0.1/README.md

 ## Invariants / Properties
+Tested inside stateful fuzz testing

 ### 1 Course Creation
-1. A course cannot be created more than one time
+1. The total amount of courses must be less or equal than the amount of certificates
 2. Not more than 100 places per course can be created
 3. Only created courses can be removed